awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-versions.md

 # Working with Parameter Versions<a name="sysman-paramstore-versions"></a>

-When you initially create a parameter, Parameter Store assigns version 1 to that parameter\.
-When you edit a parameter, Parameter Store automatically iterates the version number by 1\.
+When you initially create a parameter, Parameter Store assigns version `1` to that parameter\.
+When you edit a parameter, Parameter Store automatically iterates the version number by one\.
 You can specify a parameter name and a specific version number in API calls and SSM documents\.
 If you don't specify a version number, the system automatically uses the latest version\.

 Parameter versions provide a layer of protection in the event that a parameter is accidentally changed\.
 You can view the details, including the values, of all versions\.
 You can also use parameter versions to see how many times a parameter changed over a period of time\.